 - Dress for the season: It is winter so don’t heat to a level where you can lounge around in t-shirt & shorts.
 Put usual winter layers on and adjust your thermostat down to save money.

 - Turn off half an hour before bedtime: If you switch your heat off (or programme it to turn off) half an hour before you head to bed, the residual heat will keep you warm.

 - Throws for late night warmth: if you’re only planning on staying up for a couple of hours, keep a throw or blanket handy to curl up under instead of switching the heat on.

 - Limit electric blankets for pre-warming only: Once you’re snug in a warm bed your duvet or blankets should be sufficient to conserve your body heat and keep you warm through the night.
 If you’re still cold perhaps a warmer duvet is in order.

-Smart Energy Solutions gives free advice and quotes on insulation, ventilation and heat pumps for your home.
-Simply Book a FREE Home Assessment online or call 0800 888 766.
+Smart Energy Solutions gives free advice and estimates for insulation, ventilation, heat pumps and more for your home.
+Simply book a FREE Home Assessment or get a free no obligation estimate online or call us on 0800 888 766.

 A warm home is a healthy home, so try these options to help.